bigmaerk/BigEngine/README.md

 # BigEngine
 Big Engine is a lightweight, easy-to-learn, visual-coding 3D game engine targeted towards beginner game-devs.
 This game engine can be used to kickstart game devs into using more conventional engines, such as [Unity Engine](https://unity.com/). <br />
-It is also powerful for more experienced developers, allowing for more advanced features.<br />
+It is also powerful and deeply customizable for more experienced developers, allowing for more advanced features.<br />

+## BEING REWRITTEN IN C++!
+<b>After a bit of time developing this, I've come to realize that the project has become a bit of a hassle to work with (4000+ lines worth of UI code), so I'm rewriting it in C++ (for no particular reason other than I want to learn the language), and hopefully after a bit longer, BigEngine will be released.</b>

 ### NOTE:
 <b>I will not be sharing the source code here, as Microsoft's Copilot on Github takes code from public repos for training so, sorry for any inconvenience! <br />